ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 Inline functions are like regular functions, but often have lambda parameters.
 They can come with a performance benefit.
 In certain cases, it's more performant to inline the code than force an object to be created for the function.
-I say in certain cases because if you aren't careful, or have very large inline functions, you'll have excessive duplicates in compiled code that may be more efficient as a regular function.
+I say in certain cases because if you aren't careful, or have very large inline functions, you'll have excessive duplicates in compiled code that counteract the benefit inline functions are supposed to bring.

 A simple example inline function: